 1. Lyse the blood cells

 Add 0.25 ml of AquaPreserve to 0.25 ml of fresh or frozen whole blood in a 1.5-ml microfuge tube.
 Vortex or shake to mix well or until the frozen blood sample is completely thawed in AquaPreserve (Do not thaw the frozen blood without mixing with AquaPreserve or the RNA will be degraded during blood thawing.
-However, if you are only interested in blood DNA extraction, the blood sample may be thawed, aliquoted and then mixed with AquaPreserve.).
+However, for blood DNA extraction only, the blood sample should be thawed, incubated at 22 °C for 20 min to degrade the RNA, aliquoted and then mixed with AquaPreserve.).

 2. Remove the proteins